wagtail/wagtail/docs/support.md

 If you think you've found a bug in Wagtail, or you'd like to suggest a new feature, please check the current list at [github.com/wagtail/wagtail/issues](https://github.com/wagtail/wagtail/issues).
 If your bug or suggestion isn't there, raise a new issue, providing as much relevant context as possible.

 If your bug report is a security issue, **do not** report it with an issue.
-Please read our ​guide to [reporting security issues](../contributing/security).
+Please read our guide to [reporting security issues](../contributing/security).

 ## Torchbox